Explore Georgia Tours

 4. Massage (Optional): Many visitors follow the scrub with a massage.
 Traditional Georgian massage is firm and therapeutic.
 Prices range from 50-150 GEL depending on duration and technique.

-5. Cool Down & Rest: After treatments, rest in the warm room, drink tea, and allow your body to stabilize before dressing.
-Rushing defeats the purpose — plan at least 1.5-2 hours for a proper experience.
+5. Cool Down & Rest: After treatments, rest in the warm room, drink tea, and let your body stabilize before dressing.
+Rushing defeats the purpose.
+Plan at least 1.5-2 hours for a proper visit.

 💡 Pro Tip: Don't eat a heavy meal before bathing.
 Do drink plenty of water before and after.
 The best time to visit is late morning or afternoon when crowds are smaller.
 Many bath houses stay open until midnight for evening relaxation.